0-BuTaJIuK-0/CSGO-DeathMatch-DM/README.md

     - Unnecessary messages are disabled to the chat

 ## Use
-- -game_mode 2 -game_type 1
+- Gamemode DeathMath `-game_mode 2 -game_type 1`
+- Change the prefix to your in translate.phrases
-- config
+- Config
     - CFG
     ```
     mp_playerid 2 // Controls what information player see in the status bar: 0 all names; 1 team names; 2 no names